wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rabbitmq_examples/requeue-msgs-with-errors-rabbitmq.md

-# Requeue Messages with Errors
+# Requeue a message preserving the message order with a delay in case of error

 !!!
 Note
     <b>Work in progress!</b>